karandahal/Customer-Churn_Prediction/README.md

 5. The predictions will be displayed directly on the web page, along with relevant details such as the likelihood of churn, which will help businesses make data-driven decisions.

+## Video Demo
+Here’s a demo video of the Streamlit web app in action:
+Check out this helpful video: [YouTube Video](https://youtu.be/JtBGV1KV2ME)